FRITZ!DECT 301 Service - Knowledge Base

-- Push the "DECT" button on the FRITZ!Box and hold it down until the "DECT" or "Info" LED on the FRITZ!Box begins to flash.
+- Push the "DECT" or the "Connect/WPS" button on the FRITZ!Box and hold it down until the "DECT" or "Info" LED on the FRITZ!Box begins to flash.

 - Press the "MENU" button on the radiator control within 2 minutes.

-- Select the menu item "FUNK" or "Anmeldung" on the radiator control and then push the "OK" button.
+- Select the menu item "Anmeldung" on the radiator control and then push the "OK" button.

-- If you have a FRITZ!DECT 301, the message "Anmeldung war erfolgreich" appears in the display.
+- The message "Anmeldung war erfolgreich" appears in the display.